pcarrott/pcarrott.github.io/academic/content/slides/msc/index.md

 The most widely used implementation for such concurrent append-only maps is the skip list data structure.

-A state-of-the-art implementation for such concurrent append-only skip lists is JellyFish, which extends traditional skip lists by storing a linked list in each node to reflect the history of values associated to its key.
+A state-of-the-art implementation for concurrent append-only skip lists is JellyFish, which extends traditional skip lists by storing a linked list in each node to reflect the history of values associated to its key.

 </sub> {{< /speaker_note >}}